ni/hdlcoder-support-package-for-nifpga-hardware/Examples/ReferenceDesignExamples/readme.md

 2. CustomizableAITerminalMode

    This example illustrates how to use conditional disable symbols and structures to support various configurations.
 It uses the PXIe-7868R target and configures different AI terminal modes using conditional disable symbols.

+3. Internal IO

+   This example demonstrates how to create a bitfile with additional customizable IP alongside a Simulink model using a LabVIEW project as a Reference Design in the NI Bitfile Generation Workflow, including IP customization via the Parameters table and port connections in Set Target Interfaces.